-Each year the Stearns County Soil & Water Conservation District recognizes an individual(s) or organizations for outstanding accomplishments in implementing conservation practices and improving Minnesota’s natural resources on agricultural land.
+Each year the Stearns County Soil & Water Conservation District recognizes an individual(s) or organizations for outstanding accomplishments in implementing conservation practices and improving Minnesota’s natural resources.

 2020 Outstanding Conservationist: Joe Borgerding of Belgrade, MN.

 When talking with Joe Borgerding, one can tell very quickly how passionate he is about conservation and soil health on his organic dairy operation near Belgrade, MN.
 Growing up on his family dairy farm, his father provided him with the opportunity to learn and gain first-hand experience working in the field.

 The Borgerding family has been actively farming in Stearns County since 1870, with his family farm beginning in 1946.
 For more than 20 years of conventional farming and 8 years of biological farming, Borgerding managed his farming operation with conventional methods before becoming certified as organic in 2004.
 He first became interested in soil health when he started to notice the soil gradually became too compacted to farm efficiently.
 “Soil structure deteriorated so bad that rain wouldn’t penetrate, and chemicals wouldn’t dissipate,” said Borgerding.
 “As I learned more about soil health and biology, it became clear that we were doing something wrong on our land.”
 To find answers, Borgerding had to change the way he thought about farming.